CPA PEP Examinations

 On this page

-The Spring (June) CPA Professional Education Program (CPA PEP) examinations are scheduled to take place in person at writing centres across Canada.
+The CPA Professional Education Program (CPA PEP) examinations will take place in person at writing centres across Canada.
 The examinations will be held in a similar manner to pre-pandemic examinations, with additional safety measures in accordance with the public health guidelines.
-The examinations dates are currently scheduled for June 29 and June 30.

 Refer to the following resources for information on in-person examinations: